pzel/suppose_its/README.md

 Basic Use
 ---------------

- Assuming you have placed the script in your $PATH and it is executable, you can use it as follows:
+ Assuming you have placed the `suppose_its` script in your $PATH and it is executable, you can use it as follows:

 1. Place a [POSIX timestamp](https://en.wikipedia.org/wiki/Unix_time) in a file of your choosing: